Hair Damage Claim – Over Processed Hair – £4500 Settlement

 It seemed clear to us that the hairdresser had carelessly allowed Ellie’s hair to be damaged by over processing.

-But claiming compensation for hair damage can be difficult to prove and it is essential to get expert evidence to support the case.
+So it is essential to get expert evidence to support the case.

-So Jo arranged for Ellie to see a hair expert (a trichologist).
+Jo arranged for Ellie to see a hair expert (a trichologist).

 The expert carried out tests and confirmed our suspicion that the hairdresser had over processed Ellie’s hair.